-In the control range of the ABS you can feel the activity of the ABS as pulsations in the hand or foot brake lever.
+In the control range of the ABS, you can feel the activity of the ABS as pulsations in the hand or foot brake lever.
 In addition to the wheel speeds, modern systems also take inclination angles and rotational accelerations into account, so that the response of the systems when braking in curves has massively improved – a huge weak point of early generations.
-With modern systems, a pulsation in the lever can often no longer be recognized.
+With modern systems, pulsation in the lever can often no longer be recognized.

 In the event of full braking, you are forced to operate the clutch at the same time as the brake is applied.
 Sure thing.
 During the actual braking phase with high decelerations, tire reactions (such as tread noises or scratching noises on gravel) can provide valuable information about the grip limit.
-Because: Full braking on a motorcycle is always a tightrope walk, so it is important to reduce the braking pressure even at the slightest sign of a locking wheel.
+Because: Full braking on a motorcycle is always a tightrope walk, it is important to reduce the braking pressure even at the slightest sign of a locking wheel.

 Which variants and generations are available?